thebespokepixel/truwrap/src/docs/example.md

 writer.write("A new paragraph, if not implicitly present.") writer.end() // Close the stream
 ```

+`mode` can be set to the following values:

+- `soft`: words are broken before the column width, giving a left justified appearance.
+- `hard`: words are split at the column width.
+- `keep`: lines longer than the column width are kept.
+- `container`: left and right margins are ignored, giving a full width line.

 As `outStream` was specified, wrapped output is written directly to the stream.

 ### Images